Festival Program

 Time Event

-2:30 pm – 3:30 pm West Vancouver Concert Band – a rousing finish to the Main stage entertainment
+2:30 – 3:30 pm Royal City Concert Band – a rousing finish to the Main stage entertainment

 ENTERTAINERS’ BIOS